 Basic computer skills using the internet, e-mail, and word processing are recommended in order for students to be successful.
 Students lacking these skills are strongly urged to complete a basic computer literacy course prior to entering their program.

 Lethbridge College is a participating institution of the Alberta Post-secondary Application System (ApplyAlberta).
 ApplyAlberta provides individuals with the opportunity to authorize transfer of Alberta high school and/or post-secondary transcripts between participating institutions.
 For more information about ApplyAlberta, please visit

 You can apply online by going to

 A $75 CAD non-refundable, non-transferable processing fee must accompany your application.
 When applying online, you can use your VISA or Mastercard on our secure site.

 Applicants are given one (1) opportunity to move their application, for the same term, from one program to a different program by completing a

 Change of Program form prior to the application deadline - with no additional application processing fee.
-Current students wishing to change programs for a future term may do so by completing the Change of Program form.
+Current students wishing to change programs for a future term may do so by completing a Change of Program form.

 There are six routes for admission to Lethbridge College:

 The admission route the applicant is considered under will be determined by Lethbridge College based on one of the following:

 High School – Applicants must provide high school transcripts showing successful completion of a Canadian high school diploma from a publicly funded institution with successful completion of an English 30-2 or equivalent course.
 [Note: See tables below for a list of programs that have additional academic requirements, or for programs that do not require a high school diploma for admission.]